karen-nke/mini-game-scala/README.md

    - Menu bar for game control, music, and volume adjustments.
    - Rules and controls popup for player guidance.

-## Requirements

-1. Player can control Doge's height with the spacebar.
-2. Display Doge, Obstacle, Score, Bonus, Heart, and Menu bar.
-3. Detect collision between Doge and Obstacle.
-4. Add score when Doge passes an obstacle.
-5. Deduct hearts if Doge collides with obstacles.
-6. Add hearts and extra scores for collecting bonuses.
-7. Progress to the second round after passing the first.
-8. Display "lose page" if hearts are exhausted.
-9. Display "congrats page" upon completing the game.

 ## Design